BestTimesToVisit.com Logo

 money

 While US dollars are widely accepted, especially in tourist areas, it's smart to carry some Honduran Lempiras (HNL) for smaller purchases and local markets.
-ATMs are common in cities and larger towns, but always have some cash on hand for remote areas or smaller vendors who might not take cards.
+ATMs are common in cities and larger towns, but always have some cash on hand for remote areas or smaller vendors who might not have card facilities.

 transport

-For intercity travel, consider the 'chicken buses' (local public buses) for an authentic and budget-friendly experience, but be aware they can be crowded and make frequent stops.
-For longer distances or more comfort, look into private shuttles like those offered by companies in La Ceiba or Utila, which can be booked in advance online or through your hotel.
+For intercity travel, consider the 'chicken buses' for an authentic and budget-friendly experience, but be aware they can be crowded and make frequent stops.
+For more comfort and speed, book tickets with companies like Hedman Alas or Viana Tours, which offer more modern, direct services between major destinations.

 safety